shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

   theme(panel.background = element_rect(fill = background_color))
 ```

-The halos are effectively nothing more than a few extra points at the exact same places, albeit bigger in size and lower in opacity.
+The halos are effectively nothing more than a few extra points in white at the exact same places, albeit bigger in size and lower in opacity.
 It's a simple technique but sometimes it works wonders.
 When all is being said and drawn, we've got ourselves a galaxy.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_3_spiral_arms.jpg" />